- Cloud firmware settings

 Use this setting to rotate the rear camera image 180° or mirror the video.

-On Sensitivity settings, you can change settings in G-sensor, and Motion detection (Parking mode).
+On Sensitivity settings, you can change settings in G-sensor (Normal mode), G-sensor (Parking mode), and Motion detection (Parking mode).

 In Motion Detection Parking Mode the dashcam continuously buffers video and saves a parking recording when motion is detected in the dashcam’s field of view.

 You can adjust the sensitivity of the motion detection so minor motion caused by wind or rain doesn’t trigger a recording.
 Please take into account your vehicle’s surroundings when adjusting the sensitivity.
 You can also choose the detection regions to reduce the risk of triggering unwanted motion recordings due to trees swaying in the wind, far-away moving objects, etc. By default, all the regions are selected.
 If you want to ignore motion detection in particular region(s), unselect them.